 Install and Uninstall Apps via Debian packages

 So Ubuntu, like several other Linux distributions, is based on Debian.
-Debian packages are Ubuntu’s version of a setup file on Windows, or the APK package of Android.
+Debian packages are Ubuntu’s version of a setup file on Windows or the APK package of Android.
 Debian packages are denoted with a .deb extension, like the .exe on Windows, or .apk on Android.
 These are some of the easiest ways of distributing software on Ubuntu and similar Debian-based distros.
 Google makes its popular web browser, Google Chrome, available in this fashion.

 install ubuntu apps via debian packages

-Often, you might run into cases where software installed via a .deb package does not show up in the Software Center.
+Often, you might run into cases where software installed via a .deb package does not show in the Software Center.
 These can be uninstalled using Synaptic Package Manager.
 Luckily for you, Synaptic Package Manager is available in the Software Center so it will be easy to install it.

 synaptic package manager ubuntu